-As the last module in my bachelor studies at the TU Dresden, I had to write my very own Bachelor Thesis.
+As the last module in my bachelor’s studies at the TU Dresden, I had to write my very own Bachelor Thesis.
 I did not really know beforehand what I was interested in, so I visited some information events of the different professorships.
-In the end I decided to go with my (later) friends from the Interactive Media Lab Dresden.
+In the end, I decided to go with my (later) friends from the Interactive Media Lab Dresden.
 In their presentation, all research associates spoke about their own exploratory focus and potential thesis topics.
 I was interested in the research of Patrick Reipschläger, who combined displays of any size with head-mounted Augmented Reality.
-In the next days, I thought about a potential application area and came up with architecture.
-And this was the beginning of my Master Thesis.
+In the next few days, I thought about a potential application area and came up with architecture.
+And this was the beginning of my Master’s Thesis.

 Or in English: Immersive Design of Architecture by Combining Interactive Displays with Augmented Reality.
-This was the my thesis’ title and topic.
-I imagined a system which combines displays with Augmented Reality for the presentation of architectural design to clients.
+This was my thesis’ title and topic.
+I imagined a system that combines displays with Augmented Reality for the presentation of architectural design to clients.
 The floor plans are shown on the display while a virtual model of the floor or the build is directly raising from the plan.
 Direct touch on the display is used to interact with virtual content.

 Me sitting in front of the interactive display with a Microsoft HoloLens on my head which renders a virtual model of the building.

 Although the architectural geometries could not be adjusted, it was possible to apply materials to floors, walls, and ceilings.
-This made an adaption of a design to potential clients needs possible.
+This made an adaption of a design to potential clients’ needs possible.

 Additionally to the on-screen visualization, I implemented a full-sized portal.
 The user could place a position marker somewhere inside the building and an additional viewing direction.
 A full-scale version of the building would appear behind the portal.
 The user could stand up and walk through the portal to explore the immersive visualization.
 Applied materials are also visible inside this view.